jrief/django-formset/docs/source/single-form.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

+Let's discuss these lines of HTML code step by step:

-At the beginning we see, that we have to "formsetify" our form.
+First we have to "formsetify" our form.
 This is required in order to change the signature of the form class as described in the previous section.
-If the form instance inherits already from :class:`formset.utils.FormMixin`, then this step can be skipped.
+If the form instance already inherits from :class:`formset.utils.FormMixin`, then this step can be skipped.

 We then iterate over all form fields.
+Here we must distinguish between hidden and visible fields.
-Hidden fields shall not be wrapped inside a field-group, in contrast to visible fields.
-Here we can use our own rendering logic, depending on which field we want to render.
+While the latter shall be wrapped inside a ``<django-field-group>`` each, the former shall not.
+We can then further specialize our rendering logic, depending on which field we want to render.

 Rendering a form field-by-field shall only be used as last resort, because it inhibits the reusage of the rendering templates.
 If fields have to be styled explicitly, for instance to place the input